COMMENCEMENT WEEKEND 2018 - MAY 18-20

 - Dean’s welcome

-- Presentation of the James L. Paddock Teaching Award to a faculty member who best exemplifies teaching excellence
+- Presentation of the James L. Paddock Teaching Award to Professor of Management Alnoor Ebrahim by Laura Smith, Class of 2018

 - Presentation of degrees to individual students and doctoral hooding